MarkD117/NexTech/README.md

 [JSHint](https://jshint.com/) was used to validate the large javascript code.
 No errors were found.

+[Stripe](https://stripe.com/ie) webhooks were tested through the stripe dashboard

-For all validation images please navigate to [this](https://github.com/MarkD117/NexTech/tree/main/documentation/validation) folder.
+For all validation and testing images please navigate to [this](https://github.com/MarkD117/NexTech/tree/main/documentation/validation) folder.

 ### Browser Compatibility